-The root and intermediate certificates must be imported into the configuration or available in the Windows Certificate Store.
-Likewise, the CRLs must also be accessible, either in the Windows Certificate Store or available for download.
+The root and intermediate certificates must be imported into the configuration.
+CRLs must also be accessible, either in the Local Machine Certificate Store or available for download.

-As of version 7.5 of the Windows Enterprise VPN Client, you can check the revocation of the gateway certificate using Online Certificate Status Protocol Stapling (OCSP Stapling).
-To do this, you must add the dynamic parameter enable OCSP set to the value true (see section 25.2.4 Displaying more parameters).
+As of version 7.5 of the Windows Enterprise VPN Client, you can check the revocation of the gateway certificate using Online Certificate Status Protocol (OCSP).
+The VPN Client supports only OCSP stapling, in accordance with RFC 4806.
+To do this, you must add the dynamic parameter enable OCSP set to the value true (see chapter 18 Managing dynamic parameters).